mehdi-sadighian/cpp-postgresql-Connection-Pool-And-Query-Suite/README.md

     else
         cout << "Database Creation Success" << endl;

-    //custom query can be create table, insert, delete,update,....
-But NOT SELECT! string query;
+    //custom query can be used for create table, insert, delete,update,....
+BUT NOT SELECT! string query;

     //create table example